-Big picture-wise, what you’re not getting with a robo investment advisor is comprehensive financial planning advice.
+Big picture-wise, you’re not getting comprehensive financial planning advice from a robo investment advisor.
 They won’t really try to get to know who you are and what’s important to you.
 They won’t create a written financial plan that will give you advice on all aspects of your money: cash, credit & debt management, insurance planning, estate planning.
 They likely won’t be able to help you decide whether or not it’ll be good to buy a bigger home or a vacation home, or whether it’s wise to accept a new job offer.

 Robo advisers cannot help you in many of your major financial decisions.
 You may want to keep your search within holistic investment management firms.

 What other questions should you ask a potential Investment Management firm?